sunxu24/MREDTA/README.md

 ## Files
-`bert_result.py` is the feature extractor we use to convert drug and protein sequences into features extracted by BERT.
+`bert_result.py` is the feature extractor we use to convert drug SMILES and protein sequences into features extracted by BERT.

 `MREDTA.py` contains the model and the main function for training and testing.

 `emetrics.py` is the calculating tool for MSE, CI, and $r_m^2$.

-`DataHelper.py` helps to convert drug and protein sequences into digital sequences through drug and protein vocabularies.
+`DataHelper.py` helps to convert drug SMILES and protein sequences into digital sequences through drug and protein vocabularies.

 `Network_test.py` provides DTA scores between drugs and targets in test set as a csv file.